President & Founder

 Dr. Sun Hur-Diaz

-Dr. Sun Hur-Diaz is a Vice President of Emergent Space Technologies, Inc. She received an M.S. and a Ph.D. in Aeronautics and Astronautics from Stanford University for her research on optimal control of solar sails.
+Dr. Sun Hur-Diaz is the Vice President of Engineering and Chief Engineer.
+She received an M.S. and a Ph.D. in Aeronautics and Astronautics from Stanford University for her research on optimal control of solar sails.
 She received a B.S. in Aerospace Engineering from the University of Texas at Austin.
 Her areas of interest include optimal control, flight dynamics, orbit determination and control, attitude determination and control, and systems engineering.